Rechnungskauf für Schulen, Institutionen & Unternehmen: einfach im Shop „auf Rechnung“ bestellen oder hier Angebot anfordern.

 Added value:

 Promotes creativity, spatial thinking, teamwork and motor skills.
-Various buildings help to deepen learning content such as number or language understanding in a playful way.
+Different structures help to deepen learning content such as numeracy or language comprehension in a playful way.

 Conclusion: Xbrick as the key to flexible and inspiring learning environments

-Another highlight is the integration of exercise into everyday school life.
+Another highlight is the integration of movement into everyday school life.
 Flexible sitting and standing options as well as the mobility of the modules increase concentration and physical activity, which has a positive effect on well-being and cognitive performance.
-At the same time, Xbrick is made of recyclable plastic, robust and durable – a sustainable, environmentally friendly investment in the educational infrastructure.
+At the same time, Xbrick is made of recyclable plastic, is robust and durable – a sustainable, environmentally friendly investment in educational infrastructure.